 Prior to joining Surrey Schools, Kate has worked on a number of research projects that have explored topics such as student wellness, bullying, and the impact of technology-facilitated violence on victims.
 More recently, Kate’s own research work has focused on the development of healthy relationships among adolescents, how adolescents perceive and respond to dating violence, and contextual factors that impact discriminatory beliefs.

 Prior to joining the Surrey School District, Matthew was a dual-licensure teacher (K-12 special education and K-8 general education) in the state of New Mexico.
-Matthew took his passion for teaching to the post-secondary level, having taught close to 1,000 UBC students in the Faculty of Education.
-He has been an instructor in the Early Childhood Education Program and Educational and Counselling Psychology and Special Education Department related to human development and diversity, family-school-community partnerships, social and communication development of infants and young children, and classroom assessment.
+Matthew took his passion for teaching to the post-secondary level, having taught close to 1,000 UBC Faculty of Education students.
+He has taught undergraduate and graduate-level courses in the Early Childhood Education Program, Educational and Counselling Psychology and Special Education Department, and Department of Educational Studies on topics related to human development and diversity, cultivating supportive school and classroom environments, family-school-community partnerships, typical and atypical development in infants and children, and assessment and learning in the classroom.

 Sajjid Budhwani holds a Ph.D. in Educational Leadership and Policy Studies from the University of Denver, Colorado, USA.
 His work undertakes a transdisciplinary approach by leveraging traditional research methods and statistics, innovative geospatial research methods (GIS), and environmental factors to understand PK-12 and the higher education system.
 His leadership, research, and practice included several projects related to program evaluation, adult learning and teaching, youth empowerment, social enterprise development, access to quality education, early childhood education, school improvement, and community partnership.